First Solar to Accelerate American Thin Film PV Innovation with $270 Million Investment in Dedicated R&D Innovation Center

 - Dedicated R&D facility to optimize rate of learning, reduce downtime on commercial production lines

-/EIN News/ -- TEMPE, Ariz., Oct.
-27, 2022 (GLOBE NEWSWIRE) -- First Solar, Inc. (Nasdaq: FSLR) today announced that it plans to invest approximately $270 million in a dedicated research and development (R&D) innovation center in Perrysburg, Ohio.
+TEMPE, Ariz., Oct.
+27, 2022 (GLOBE NEWSWIRE) -- First Solar, Inc. FSLR today announced that it plans to invest approximately $270 million in a dedicated research and development (R&D) innovation center in Perrysburg, Ohio.
 The new facility is believed to be the first of its scale in the United States and is expected to accelerate American leadership in the development and production of advanced thin film photovoltaics (PV).

 The new R&D center will be located near First Solar's existing Perrysburg manufacturing facility, covering an area of approximately 1.3 million square feet.
 It will feature a high-tech pilot manufacturing line allowing for the production of full-sized prototypes of thin film and tandem PV modules.
 Contigent upon permitting and pending approval of various state, regional and local incentives, the facility is expected to be completed in 2024.